Close

 Preventive rabies vaccination

 Preventive vaccination consists of two doses with a minimum interval of one week.
-The vaccine Rabipur® is available in Belgium.
+The vaccines Rabipur® and Verorab® are available in Belgium.

 Using this risk score, you can calculate if preventive vaccination is recommended for you.
 After a potential exposure, booster vaccines (post-exposure vaccines) are required.